 The first group is quite large.
 In fact, about half of the mothers who go on welfare in any particular year leave within two years.
 For them, welfare works relatively well as a temporary helping hand.
-But if one looks at the composition of current welfare caseloads, a picture of much greater dependency emerges: About 82 percent of all mothers now on welfare are in the midst of spells that will last five years or more.
-And about 65 percent are caught up in spells of eight or more years.
+But if one looks at the composition of current welfare caseloads, a picture of much greater dependency emerges: About 82 percent of all mothers now on welfare are in the midst of spells that will last five years or more, and about 65 percent are caught up in spells of eight or more years.
 It is these long-term recipients who give welfare its bad reputation and generate repeated calls for reform.

-Analyzing the differences between short-term and long-term recipients offers the best way to understand the problems with the current welfare system-and what needs to be done to correct them.
+Analyzing the differences between short- and long-term recipients offers the best way to understand the problems with the current welfare system-and what needs to be done to correct them.
 Short-term recipients tend to be women who go on welfare after having finished their schooling, worked at least for a while, gotten married, and had children, and who then see their families break up.
-Long-terms, on the other hand, go on welfare at a much younger age, without having finished school, and usually after having had a baby born out of wedlock.
-According to the House Ways and Means Committee, unwed mothers average almost ten years on welfare, twice as long as divorced mothers.
+Long-term recipients, on the other hand, go on welfare at much younger ages, without having finished school, and usually after having had children born out of wedlock.
+According to the House Ways and Means Committee, unwed mothers average almost 10 years on welfare, twice as long as divorced mothers.2 he essential difference between the two groups is earning capacity.
+Those mothers who can earn enough to "make work pay" tend to work.
+Those who cannot, tend to stay on welfare.
+Of course, there is a whole spectrum of capabilities; and the women in the middle of the spectrum tend to cycle on and off welfare as they find what they think are good jobs, only to lose them-or to discover that their earnings are smaller than their welfare benefits.